zdravkov/kendo-docs/web/grid/appearance.md

         gridElement.children(".k-grid-content").height(newHeight - otherElementsHeight);
     });

+The "[How to resize the Grid when the window is resized](/web/grid/how-to/Layout/resize-grid-when-the-window-is-resized)" documentation page contains a runnable example of the discussed scenario.

 ## Initialize the Grid inside a hidden container

 Depending on the Grid configuration, the widget may need to perform Javascript calculations to adjust its layout during initialization